- mail_outline Water Quality Division firstname.lastname@example.org

 Who Must Comply?

 If your property has a potential cross-connection or hazard (for example, boiler, chemical feed equipment, dedicated irrigation, an interconnected fire sprinkler system, or building height 40 or more feet above the point of connection/water meter), then the requirements of the Backflow Prevention Ordinance apply to you.
 You are required to install an approved backflow prevention assembly and have it tested at least annually.
+Failure to test as required may lead to termination of water service, fines, or both.

 What Is Backflow?